linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

   --set-file identity.issuer.tls.keyPEM=./issuer-new.key
 ```

-At this point Linkerd's `identity` control plane service should detect the
-change of the secret and automatically update its issuer certificates.

-To ensure this has happened, you can check for the specific Kubernetes event:
+At this point you can check for the `IssuerUpdated` Kubernetes event to be certain
+that Linkerd saw the new issuer certificate:

 ```bash
 kubectl get events --field-selector reason=IssuerUpdated -n linkerd